 This step is so critical it centers my keynote and workshop.
 Here you need to shift your mindset and messaging from telling customers what you do to why you matter.
 I don't care if you have the fastest network, the best 5 G, or you are the King of Beers.
 Tell me what you can do for me.

 Climb above your sales funnel where you are obsessed with acquisition.
 Engage the audience as their guide, curator, and motivator.
 Empathy and humility carry the day.
-Focus on thought leadership, and curation and creation of relevant content.
+Focus on thought leadership, curation and creation of relevant content.
 Substance, not sizzle.
 Stop counting media impressions as most are annoying noise and pressure the consumer, and instead court their loyalty by demonstrating that you have a higher purpose than profit.
 When customers are ready to buy, your brand will be top of mind as you have proven, over time, that you always have their best interest at heart.
 Final thoughts.

-It's always better to be valued, than to have to sell on value.
+It's always better to be valued than to have to sell on value.

 Start small.
 Shift some of your dollars from marketing your Unique Selling Proposition (USP) to your Unique Emotional Proposition (UEP).
 With each shift, you are moving away from transactional to transformative and from mass to 'my'.
-Here you have rich territory and one that will produce loyalty, win market share, lower acquisition costs and improves employee loyalty as they are creating campaigns that matter.
+Here you have rich territory and one that will produce loyalty, win market share, lower acquisition costs and improve employee loyalty as they are creating campaigns that matter.
 My belief, I imagine everyone's belief, is that it's always better to be valued than to sell on value.

-And if you want to know more....
+And if you want to know more...
 If you are interested in learning more about what I am doing helping clients build their Unique Emotional Proposition, check out my podcasts, blog, and radio show.
 And if your Leadership Team is interested, I have put together a Keynote and Workshop titled Stop Telling Your Story and Become Part of Theirs.
 You can view the preview below and contact me for further details.